-- Sometimes sexual harassment can be stopped by telling the person directly that you are uncomfortable with his or her behavior and would like it to stop. - 2.
-Writing a letter to the person or talking to the person's supervisor can also be effective. - Go to a sexual harassment/violence information center or discuss the matter with a friend. - 4.
-Talk to others who might also be victims of harassment.
+- 1. Sometimes sexual harassment can be stopped by telling the person directly that you are uncomfortable with his or her behavior and would like it to stop. - 2.
+Writing a letter to the person or talking to the person's supervisor can also be effective - 3.
+Go to a sexual harassment/violence information center or discuss the matter with a friend - 4.
+Talk to others who might also be victims - 5.
+Any employee facility member, staff member, or student is encouraged to discuss incidents of possible sexual harassment with the Campus Director, Associate Campus Director, Director of Human Resources, Regional Vice President, or College President

-Any employee, faculty member, staff member, or student is encouraged to discuss incidents of possible sexual harassment with the Campus Director, Associate Campus Director, Director of Human Resources, Regional Vice President, or College President on the people involved, win be reported to anyone else, except the President, Executive Vice President and the Human Resources Director and Corporate Counsel, without the written permission of the person making the complaint.
-However, in the course of the inquiry Rasmussen College finds that the circumstances warrant a formal investigation, it will be necessary to inform the person complained against.
+A Campus Director contacted by a person who may have been subjected to sexual harassment will give advice and guidance on both informal and formal procedures for solving the problem.
+During the informal inquiry process, all information will be kept confidential to as great a degree as legally possible.
+No specific circumstances, including the names of the people involved, will be reported to anyone else, except the President, Executive Vice President and the Human Resources Director and Corporate Counsel, without the written permission of the person making the complaint.
+However, in the course of the inquiry Rasmussen College finds that the circumstances warrant a formal investigation it will be necessary to inform the person complained against.